-Letting your users vote on improvements is a simple way to build a product roadmap.
-The feature requests that get the most votes are assigned a high priority in your product's roadmap.
+Letting your users vote on potential improvements is a simple way to build a product roadmap.
+The improvements that get the most votes are assigned a high priority in your product’s roadmap.

 I’ll describe four ways you can implement roadmap voting using simple tools that are either free or cheap: